nodebeats/nodebeats/README.md

     * NODE_ENV=production webpack --config webpack-client.config.js
     * gulp service-worker

+    Or, You can run following npm scripts directly as well:

+   * npm run start

+   To start the application

+   * npm run build:client:prod

+   To generate deployment package of client frontend

+   * npm run build:admin:prod

+   To generate deployment package of admin frontend

+   * npm run clean:uploads

+    To clear uploaded documents and images

 * Edit the database configuration file in **/lib/configs/database.config.js** and enter the appropriate MongoDB credentials.